 My Professional Credentials

 I am the creator and sole proprietor of Intentional Wellness Counseling, LLC.
 I received my Masters in Adlerian Counseling and Psychotherapy from Adler Graduate School (2016).
 I am licensed with the Minnesota Board of Behavioral Health and Therapy as a Licensed Professional Clinical Counselor (license # 2384)and with the State of Wisconsin Department of Safety and Professional Services as a Licensed Professional Counselor (license # 7779-125).
+I am Nationally Board Certified as a Certified Clinical Mental Health Counselor (CCMNC).
 I am a certified Telemental Health Provider, Certified Clinical Anxiety Treatment Professional (CCATP), and trained in the following other areas: EMDR (Eye Movement Desensitization and Reprocessing) (Institute for Creative Mindfulness), Mindfulness-based Cognitive Therapy, the Neuroscience of Resilience (Institute for Brain Potential), Cognitive Behavior Therapy (Beck Institute), Dance & Movement Therapy (Adler Graduate School), and the Neurobiology of Trauma (National Institute for the Clinical Application of Behavioral Medicine).
-I am a Certified Fitness Trainer, Certified Yoga Instructor, and trauma-informed provider.
+I have been certified as a Fitness Trainer, Certified Yoga Instructor, and trauma-informed provider.
 I am an active member of the American Counseling Association, the American Psychological Association, and the International Association of Individual Psychology.
 I adhere to the American Counseling Association Code of Ethics.

 Julie A. Kaufman

 • I believe truth and honesty are two of the most important gifts

 • I believe it’s high time we decide to show ourselves the same